SkumperDump/SkumpsWebsite/app/static/md/index.md

 Historically, my approach to solving something hard is by taking multiple passes at the topic to gain insight with each strafe.
 I find this narrows down the scope of my misunderstanding to the point where the whole subject jumps out at me at once.
 This requires switching sub-topics constantly and grabbing on to whatever straws grip best.

 It can be incredibly hard to pivot to another topic if you have lost track of the steps you took to get to where you are.
-This requires time spent re-familiarizing oneself with the past and there is no guarantee you will not continue down the wrong path again once you resume.
+This requires time spent re-familiarizing oneself with the past, and there is no guarantee you will not continue down the wrong path again once you resume.

 I find that an easy solution to these intertwined problem-solving hindrances is to be committed to using unit tests.
-Therefore, given that I feel this will be a **HUGE** part of my work for you: developing the code you need in a way that is well-documented, efficient, and secure.
+Therefore, given I feel that this will be a **HUGE** part of my work for you: developing the code you need in a way that is well-documented, efficient, and secure.
 I will take my time here to explain the benefits of unit testing.

 I find unit testing eventually becomes a mindset, and I think it is the one thing a developer can do to make everyone, including themselves, happy!